 The purpose of this role is to intentionally influence the lives of refugee youth as they navigate unique challenges while adapting to life in America.
 Volunteers are in a special position to provide encouragement and support to this vulnerable population.
 Volunteers in this role will serve as cultural ambassadors to teens and walk with the youth as they work toward future goals.
 The clients themselves will identify those goals, which in the past have included helping with homework, studying for driver’s exams, obtaining a library card, acquiring a summer job, or applying for secondary education.
 Additionally, Exodus will host monthly educational events (covering topics like college readiness, employment readiness, cultural adjustment, etc.) that refugee teens and volunteers can attend together.
 Depending on the circumstance, a volunteer may be paired with two teens rather than one (but never three or more).
 Volunteers must commit to a minimum of 1 year, being able to meet with teens at least 2 times per month.

-Required trainings: Refugee 101, Youth Mentoring Training, Stewards of Children (online), interview
+Required trainings: Refugee 101, Youth Mentoring Training, Stewards of Children (online), personal interview with staff

 Youth Tutoring Volunteer

 The purpose of this role is to pair refugee kids ranging from 3rd to 8th grade with an adult tutor who can help them navigate the U.S. Education system.
 Volunteering in this opportunity would include helping refugee students with homework and working together to achieve their educational goals.
-The volunteer tutor would meet with the student at a minimum of once a week - 2 hours a week - to work with the student on their educational needs.
+The volunteer tutor would meet with the student at a minimum of once a week (2-hours per session) to work with the student on their educational needs.
 The Program also offers quarterly group activities with Exodus for students and tutors alike to learn and have fun together.
 Volunteers would be required to commit to 1 year of service for this opportunity.
 It is preferred that volunteers interested in this role have educational or tutoring experience, but neither is required.

-Required trainings: Refugee 101, Stewards of Children (online), interview
+Required trainings: Refugee 101, Stewards of Children (online), personal interview with staff

 Life Skills Mentor